 A language-rich environment is vital to children’s early learning and social-emotional development.
 A language-rich environment isn’t just a room with books and a variety of print; it’s a room where children hear and participate in talking, singing, and reading.

-Recent research out of MIT has shown that not just language but an intentional conversation between an adult and a child is what can actually develop the child’s brain.
+Recent research from MIT has shown that not just language but an intentional conversation between an adult and a child is what can actually develop the child’s brain.
 Many children hear mostly directions—like “sit down” and “line up”—which don’t provide the opportunity to engage in a conversation.
 Try these strategies to improve Language Modeling and engage all children in rich conversations that will prepare them to be readers, writers, and thinkers.

 Get down on the child’s physical level (by kneeling, for example).